Listen. Discover. Reflect

 As the other person speaks, mentally restate or rephrase what they say.
 The act of thinking it back to yourself keeps you engaged and improves your understanding and retention.
 Also take note of the other person’s body language and inflection.

 Tell the other person about the merit you see in their point-of-view.
-They will feel safe and ready for collaboration if they know that they have been heard.
+They will feel safe and ready for collaboration if they know that they have been truly heard.

 The LDR method is a good start, but creating a culture of validation would be even more powerful.
 Consider adopting these two strategic objectives to posture your organization for greater collaboration, reduced conflict, and effective alignment.